egy1st/zerobytes-mkdocs/docs/dc/data-manager/index.md

 # EnableReturnKey

-Enable you navigate through controls with Return key as with tab key.
+Enable you to navigate through controls with the Return key as with the tab key.

 **Syntax:**